softwareDesign24/collaborateUML-ucd/README.md

-# Testing Use Case Diagrams
+# Collaborative exercise on Use Case Diagrams

 ![Use Case Diagram](use-case.png)